spiral/docs/docs/en/component/storage.md

             'visibility' => env('S3_VISIBILITY', 'public'),

             //
-            // In the case that you want to use another bucket using the main
+            // In case you want to use another bucket using the main
-            // server settings, then you can redefine it by specifying the
+            // server settings, you can redefine it by specifying the
             // appropriate configuration key.
             //
             'bucket' => env('S3_BUCKET', null),

             //
-            // If the new bucket is in a different region, then you can also
+            // If the new bucket is in a different region, you can also
             // override this value.
             //
             'region' => env('S3_REGION', null),

             //
-            // A similar way can be done with the directory prefix in cases
+            // A similar thing can be done with the directory prefix in cases
             // where a particular bucket must refer to some other root directory.
             //
             'prefix' => 'custom-directory',